DNA-MGC+: A versatile codec for reliable and resource-efficient data storage on synthetic DNA: Introduction

-Our experimental study, which includes sequencing results with both Illumina and Nanopore, as well as constrained and unconstrained encoding variants of the same codec, reveals additional findings of broader and independent interest.
-In particular, we observe that comparable data retrieval performance can be achieved under both Illumina and Nanopore sequencing when using state-of-the-art Nanopore basecalling methods and efficient codecs.
-We also find similar data retrieval performance regardless of whether sequence constraints are imposed during encoding.
-Furthermore, we observe that less commonly considered constraints, such as thermodynamic properties related to free energy, have a more pronounced impact on data retrieval performance than commonly imposed constraints such as homopolymer length and GC-content balancing.
+Beyond the quantitative performance gains discussed above, our experimental study reveals additional findings of broader and independent interest.
+In particular, we observe that comparable data retrieval performance can be achieved under both Illumina and Nanopore sequencing when using state-of-the-art Nanopore basecalling methods and efficient codecs, despite the higher error rates associated with Nanopore.
+We further find that codecs equipped with efficient ECCs can achieve similar retrieval performance with and without content-specific constraints on encoded sequences.
+Furthermore, we observe that less commonly considered thermodynamic constraints based on free energy have a more pronounced impact on data retrieval performance than conventionally imposed constraints such as limiting homopolymer length and balancing GC content.